CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```SEAT``` A seat where the player can sit or sleep.
 - ```SECURITY```
 - ```SHARP``` Striking a monster with this part does cutting damage instead of bashing damage, and prevents stunning the monster.
 - ```SHOCK_ABSORBER``` This part protects non-frame parts on the same tile from shock damage from collisions.
-It doesn't provide protect against diret impacts or other attacks.
+It doesn't provide protect against direct impacts or other attacks.
 - ```SIMPLE_PART``` This part can be installed or removed from that otherwise prevent modification.
 - ```SMASH_REMOVE``` When you remove this part, instead of getting the item back, you will get the bash results.
 - ```SOLAR_PANEL``` Recharges vehicle batteries when exposed to sunlight.
 Has a 1 in 4 chance of being broken on car generation.